 "He caught me lollygagging around," Joyner said.
 "He's a smart kid.
 I wasn't worried about the guy I was covering and he recognized that and took advantage of that like he's supposed to."

 Winston didn't slow down after his first throw.
-He continued to impress against against the first team defense.
+He continued to impress against the first team defense.
 Winston went 12-for-15 with 205 yards and two touchdowns.
 It was evident that all of the hype surrounding his name and his talent was for a reason.
 Was he perfect?
 No. But you can't expect a redshirt freshman to be perfect, that's just not realistic.
 However, fans did get a glimpse at a redshirt freshman that stands tall in the pocket, makes reads, and throws an accurate ball with velocity.
-Oh, and did I mention he can run?
+Oh, and did I mention he's effective with the run?
 Due to the nature of the Spring Game, fans weren't able to witness his ability outside of the pocket, but his teammates are all too aware of that ability.

 "Jameis is one of those guys that gets outside of the pocket and makes you chase him," Karlos Williams said.
 "He's going to make you run and you're going to get tired.
 And just when you're tired, he kills you with his arm."